robibhatt/cube/docs/API.md

 ## Summary

 The project provides a collection of small, composable building blocks for studying neural network generalization.
-Models and optimizers are configured via dataclasses and linked together by factory functions, while the training loop uses the :class:`Trainer` class configured by :class:`TrainerConfig`.
+Models and optimizers are configured via dataclasses and instantiated directly, while the training loop uses the :class:`Trainer` class configured by :class:`TrainerConfig`.
 Experiments orchestrate multiple trainers to evaluate training recipes on different data distributions.